Hans Island: Resolution

 On 11 June 2022, the Danish, Greenlandic, Canadian, and Nunavut governments agreed to split Hans Island in half after 17 years of negotiations.
 On 14 June 2022, Canadian Foreign Affairs Minister Mélanie Joly, Danish foreign affairs minister Jeppe Kofod, and prime minister of Greenland Múte Bourup Egede signed an agreement to divide the island nearly in half along a natural fault line.
-The treaty will take effect after the Parliament of Canada, the Folketing (Parliament of Denmark), the Inatsisartut (Parliament of Greenland) and the Legislative Assembly of Nunavut have each voted to ratify it.
+The treaty will take effect after the Folketing (Parliament of Denmark), the Inatsisartut (Parliament of Greenland) have each voted to ratify it.
 By this, Canada and the Danish Realm, through Greenland, will have an international land border of 1,280 m, which follows a rift, forming a half circle with the westernmost part around the middle, in the surface of the island that runs from north to south near the centre of the island.
 The agreement was cited as an example of a peaceful resolution to a border conflict shortly after the Russian invasion of Ukraine.
-On ratification, the island will contain the third shortest land border between countries, and will create a second land neighbour for Canada and for the Danish Realm, each of which had only one, with the United States and Germany respectively.
-It will also create the most northerly international land border in the world, as well as the fourth land border between European and American countries, the previous three being between French Guiana belonging to France and the South American countries Brazil and Suriname, and the border belonging to France and the Dutch Caribbean constituent country of Sint Maarten.
+The island contains the third shortest land border between countries, and also a second land neighbour for Canada and for the Danish Realm, each of which had only one, with the United States and Germany respectively.
+It also is the northernmost international land border in the world, as well as the third land border between countries of Europe and of the Americas, the previous two being between French Guiana and the South American countries Brazil and Suriname.

+The new border according to the treaty and laws

+The Danish law to establish the land border and the sea border between the Danish Realm and Canada was put before the Danish parliament on 5 October 2023.
+The final Danish parliament decision came 19 December 2023.
+The comments to the law contains (point 1.3) a principle to allow people who enter Hans Island for official matters or tourism to visit the entire island without border control.
+No border control will be established on Hans Island.

+The treaty (written in English, French, Danish and Greenlandic) mentions three border points on land, and 149 border points in the sea, with straight lines in between.
+The land points are: